texastribune/styleguides/newtribunestyle.md

 #### Grayscale

-The grayscale includes five shades of gray, and you should not need to use a gray outside of these options.
+The grayscale includes five shades of gray.
+You should not need to use a gray outside of these options.

-Gray light is used for borders around ads.

-Off white is used as a background color.

 <div class="swatch three columns column">
   <div class="colorfield" style="background: #222222;"></div>